diku-dk/hpps-e2021-pub/material/3-e-1/README.md

 The code handout contains the start of one that you can extend as needed.

+## Index functions

+In this exercise you must rewrite multidimensional array indexes to flat array indexes for arrays of various shapes.
+For each array and index, provide the flat index for when the array is in row-major order and in column-major order, respectively.
+Also indicate whether the original index is out-of-bounds, regardless of whether the flat index is.

+* Array size: 10 x 20

+  Element index: (5,11)

+* Array size: 20 x 10

+  Element index: (5,11)

+* Array size: 2 x 3 x 4

+  Element index: (1,2,3)

+### Inverse

+Now you must do the opposite of above, and convert *flat* indexes to the corresponding *nested* index for a given array.
+Again, indicate whether the flat index is out-of-bounds.

+* Array size: 10 x 20

+  Flat index: 111

+* Array size: 2 x 3

+  Flat index: 6

+* Array size: 2 x 3 x 4

+  Flat index: 5

 ## Reading data files

 In these tasks you will be implementing functions for converting